NOW AVAILABLE!

 How does someone prepare for a crisis they can’t see looming?
 How do people salvage their life once it’s uprooted by a devastating tragedy (such

-Victim Impact Statement (VIS) : From a Homicide Co-Victim
+Victim Impact Statements from a Homicide Co-Victim

 It wasn’t long ago when crime victims were expected to be mute and stoic in court at sentencing and in parole hearings.
 It was akin